GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 An arbitrary absolute path.

-The leading'/' can be omitted.
+The leading '/' can be omitted.

 The path may or may not exist in the branch.